 The Brighton Trans*formed Exhibition trail tells the stories of 23 Brightonian trans, gender queer and intersex people through photography, audio and object installations.

-The multi-media, multi-venue trail, runs in the city from July 24 – August 4 and reflects the diversity of lives in our diverse seaside city and is designed to be high impact and highly visible.
+The multi-media, multi-venue trail, runs in the city from July 24 – August 4 and reflects the the best choice diversity of lives in our diverse seaside city and is designed to be high impact and highly visible.

 The streets of Brighton will be lined with faces of participants from the project in the largest, real-life, trans documentation project to be seen in the UK.